m1lhaus/woofer/README.md

 Finally run `woofer.py` or `woofer.py --debug` in debug mode.

-### Build from source (Windows)

-Refer to requirements for all needed packages to run Woofer.
-Don't forget to install and add PyInstaller to your PATH.
+###How to make standalone binary distribution (Windows)

+To create standalone binary distribution, install all listed requirements packages.
+Make sure to install PyInstaller package and add binary to PATH.
+Before you run build script, you need to edit PyInstaller runtime hook for PyQt4, because PyInstaller doesn't consider setting PyQt (Sip) API to v2.
+So edit file at `%Python-dir%\Lib\site-packages\PyInstaller\loader\rthooks\pyi_rth_qt4plugins.py` and add these `setapi()` lines:

+	...
+	import sip
+	# set PyQt API to v2
+	sip.setapi('QDate', 2)
+	sip.setapi('QDateTime', 2)
+	sip.setapi('QString', 2)
+	sip.setapi('QTextStream', 2)
+	sip.setapi('QTime', 2)
+	sip.setapi('QUrl', 2)
+	sip.setapi('QVariant', 2)
+	...

+*Note that from now whenever PyInstaller will package any PyQt4 script, it will set API v2 as default!*

 You also need to provide VLC libraries to build standalone distribution.
+Woofer has been tested with VLC 2.1x libraries, but any newer version should be fine.
 Download and extract VLC Media player (ZIP package) to `.\libvlc` folder.
-Not all VLC files are needed.
-To delete unused files, run Woofer.
-Woofer will now locate VLC binaries in `.\libvlc` folder and loads them into memory.
-Now all needed .dll files are held by operating system, so when you try to delete `.\libvlc` folder, only used files held by OS will remain (dirty but simple solution).
+Of course not all VLC files are needed.
+To delete unnecessary files, run Woofer.
+Woofer should now locate our local VLC binaries in `.\libvlc` folder and loads them into memory.
+Now all needed .dll files are held by operating system, so when you try to delete `.\libvlc` folder, only necessary files held by OS will remain (dirty but simple solution).

-Now when you have all packages installed and LibVLC core libraries prepared, you can run `.\build\build_win.py`.
+Now when you have all packages installed and LibVLC core libraries prepared, you can run `.\build\build_win.py` script.
 Result will be stored in `.\build\release` directory.

 ## Future work